 Pat and her husband Clay’s landmark book, Birds and Birding at Cape May (Stackpole Books, 2006), is the in-depth result of their efforts over many years documenting and protecting the migration and the hometown that they so love.

 Pat has been a working naturalist since 1977, first for the Cape May Point State Park and then for 21 years with New Jersey Audubon’s Cape May Bird Observatory, where she was the Naturalist and Program Director (1986 to 2007).
 Pat has a Masters Degree from Rowan University in Environmental Education and an undergraduate degree in Literature from the State University of New York at Oneonta.

-Today, Pat is a free-lance writer, photographer, naturalist, educator, lecturer, tour leader, and wildlife garden consultant.
+Today, Pat is a free-lance writer, photographer, naturalist, educator, lecturer, tour leader, and wildlife habitat / conservation gardening educator.

 Pat is a passionate advocate and wildlife habitat / conservation gardener for butterflies, moths, bees (all pollinators), birds, dragonflies, frogs, toads, and other critters.
 Pat has taught gardening for wildlife workshops and led tours of private wildlife gardens for over 30 years.
 Sutton’s own wildlife garden is a “teaching garden” featured in many programs, workshops, and garden tours.

 Pat and Clay Sutton’s wildlife habitat was one of 15 “Birdy Backyard All-Stars” featured in Bill Thompson III’s book, Bird Homes and Habitats (published in 2013) and was one of 29 gardens featured in Nancy Berner and Susan Lowry’s book, Gardens of the Garden State (published in 2014).

 Pat and Clay share their passion both in Southern New Jersey and around the country at festivals and conferences.